RIP - Raster Image Processor

 What is RIP?

-This technology interprets input data, often in the form of high-level page description languages such as PostScript, PDF, or XPS, and transforms it into a bitmap format that printers can understand and reproduce accurately.
+This technology interprets input data, often in the form of high-level page description languages such as PostScript, PDF, or XPS, and converts it into a bitmap format that printers can understand and reproduce accurately.